BUSINESS TRANSITION & CLIENT MANAGEMENT

 2. Business Analysis

 Understanding how the current business model functioned to make money required building trust with the client through a lot of conversation.
 Understanding the model's previous success required understanding how the industry functioned in a previous era.

 3. Industry and Trend Research

 Primary research with industry experts, extensive secondary research and trend scanning was used to validate theories and build an understanding of the new media environment.

 4. System Mapping

-Multiple layers, scales, and interaction within the new media environment where mapped in order to visually explain the dynamics that come into play when analyzing the changes within the media landscape.
+Multiple layers, scales, and interactions within the new media environment were mapped to visually explain the dynamics that come into play when analyzing the changes within the media landscape.